lockblox/multihash/README.md

 #### Installing Prerequisites

-Multihash requires some dependencies to be provided before building, which are provided via vcpkg as follows:
+Multihash requires some dependencies to be met before building, which are provided via vcpkg as follows:

 ```bash
  git clone https://github.com/lockblox/vcpkg.git \
  cd vcpkg \